mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "What is Kanosin?" she asked me; almost demanding an answer.

-I hesitated, remembering my mother's direction.
-But I felt that I could trust her.
+I hesitated, remembering my mother's strict instruction not to tell anyone.
+But I felt that I could trust Pomri.

-"It's a chemical harvested from kelp in the volcanic ocean."
+"It's a chemical.
+From volcanic kelp."

-"Yes but... what does it do?
-How does it actually work?"
+"Yes but... what does it actually do?"

 "It..."